- The World Health Organization's declaration that West Africa is free of Ebola transmission does not mean that Ebola is no longer present.

 - Sustained investment in the health systems of the affected countries is the only way to ensure that Ebola does not amplify and spread throughout the region again.

-NEW YORK, N.Y. — Today, the World Health Organization declared that Liberia joined Sierra Leone and Guinea in being free of transmission, marking the official end of the worst Ebola epidemic in history.
+New York, NY, January 14, 2016 — Today, the World Health Organization declared that Liberia joined Sierra Leone and Guinea in being free of transmission, marking the official end of the worst Ebola epidemic in history.
 But the international community must not respond as though the region is Ebola free: the virus remains in humans and in the environment.
 The International Rescue Committee (IRC) calls on donors, governments and aid organizations to protect against future epidemics by ensuring that the critical weaknesses exposed in the health systems of Liberia, Sierra Leone and Guinea are addressed.